Learn how to manually upload transactions from your bank or credit card in QuickBooks Online.

 Step 3: Review the file format and size

-Open and review the file from your bank.
-Make sure it's in the correct format before you upload it.
+Review the file you download from your bank and make sure it's in the correct format before you upload it.
+Here are the things to check to prevent errors:

-Keep in mind, the maximum file size is 350 KB.
-If the file is too big, shorten the date range and download transactions in smaller batches.
+Note: The maximum file size is 350 KB.
+You can shorten the date range and download transactions in smaller batches if the file size is too big.

 Step 4: Manually upload the transactions